-Enovis Corporation (formerly Colfax Corporation) is an innovation-driven medical technology growth company dedicated to developing clinically differentiated solutions that generate measurably better patient outcomes and transform workflows.
+Enovis Corporation (NYSE: ENOV) is an innovation-driven medical technology growth company dedicated to developing clinically differentiated solutions that generate measurably better patient outcomes and transform workflows.
 Powered by a culture of continuous improvement, global talent and innovation, the Company's extensive range of products, services and integrated technologies fuel active lifestyles in orthopedics and beyond.